hanazumi/dojo/README.md

 # dojo

-Repository for code generated on Dojos
+Repository for code generated on R&D Brazil Dojos